ajfriesen/ajfriesen.com/content/authors/admin/_index.md

 # - Visitors
 ---

-{{% alert note %}}
-I am open for job offers for remote only positions in remote first companies.

-Also would like to work with Golang in a professional way.
-{{% /alert %}}

-Hi,

-I am Andrej Friesen.
-I am currently living and working in Colgone (Germany) as a Systems Architect.
+I am living and working in Colgone (Germany) as a Systems Architect.
 At work I am creating high available infrastructure with technoligies like Kubernets, AWS, Terraform and a lot more.

 When not working I am using my free time to learn Golang which is powering all these awesome tools.